 There’s a breadboard behind every PCB I present in my Nuts & Volts and SERVO Magazine articles.
 Needless to say, I’ve done my share of breadboarding.
 I use 30 AWG Kynar wirewrap wire to make my breadboard signal connections.
 The Kynar insulation is easily deformed by the direct heat of a hot soldering iron.
 Thus, it is possible to accidentally overheat it and compromise the wire’s insulation by creating a void.
 It’s uncanny, but those insulation voids always seem to create shorts to nearby exposed connections on my breadboards.
 If things on your breadboard are squirrely and you can’t find a logical reason why, check for wires that are stuck together or stuck to a neighboring solder connection.
 The insulation voids usually occur at those points.

 If the breadboard requires a power and ground bus, I complete the component layout and then route the power and ground busses on the breadboard copper using 22 or 24 AWG tinned copper bus bar.

 Working smart also includes being smart when it comes to tool selection.
 I consistently use the following breadboarding tools:

 Over the years, I’ve developed breadboarding methods and habits that work well for me.
 As time passes and you do more and more breadboarding, you will benefit from your experiences, as well.

 By the way, if you’re having trouble finding that FR-4 plated through-hole breadboard I’ve been talking about in the catalogs, stop looking.
-I’ve supplied a downloadable ExpressPCB file that will allow you to make one (or a few) of your own (www.nutsvolts.com).
+I’ve supplied an ExpressPCB file in the downloads that will allow you to make one (or a few) of your own.
 See you later ...
 I’ve got some breadboarding I have to do.
 NV

 Breadboarding (How To: Perfboard PCB)